 Where we stayed in Noumea

-When my family got reunited, we booked a 3-bedroom apartment at the Hilton La Promenade in Anse Vata*.
+When my family got reunited, we booked a nice 3-bedroom apartment at the Hilton La Promenade in Anse Vata*.
 It was cheaper than booking three separate rooms elsewhere!
 And we had a kitchen, a living room and a balcony with sea views.
 We loved it.

 Near the Hilton, the Ramada* was also a nice hotel with sea views, although it wasn’t as good as the Hilton.
-Even with a good deal, it was expensive but we got lucky to be upgraded to a bigger apartment.
+Even with a good deal, it was expensive for a couple, but we got lucky to be upgraded to a bigger apartment.
 There is a 360-restaurant at the top with great views of Noumea and the lagoon.

 Where is Noumea, the capital of New Caledonia?